solarhess/jenkins_kube_brains/README.md

 Edit `applications/jenkins-volumes/nfs-jenkins*-pv.yaml` and put in the IP address from [applications/nfs/nfs-server-service.yaml](applications/nfs/nfs-server-service.yaml).

-Run `kubectl apply -f applications/jenkins-volumes` to get the volumes created.
+Run `applications/jenkins-volumes/install.sh` to get the volumes created.
+This will create the persistent volumes and also mount the NFS server to create the directories to hold the data for those volumes.

 Run `kubectl get pv` to confirm that the volumes get created and end up in state 'Bound'